 Anxiety: The Paradox

-- The partner that desperately wants more emotional intimacy within their relationship, but sounds whiney & needy, and as a result, pushes the other person away.
+- The partner who wants more emotional intimacy within their relationship, but instead feels too needy or demanding, and as a result, pushes the other person away.

-- The shy, socially anxious person who wants to meet more people, but can’t bring herself to speak with anyone at the party.
+- The socially anxious person who wants to meet others, but can’t bring herself to speak with anyone at the party.

 - The shopper who abandons her cart in the middle of the aisle, struggling through a panic attack.